ninja-left/ninja-left/README.md

 <div align=center>
     <h1> Hi there 👋 </h1>
     Welcome to my page. <br>
-    I usually create projects for fun but I also accept project requests.
+    I usually create projects for fun but I also accept project requests. <br>
     You can contact me using the following links.
 </div>